 Bernadette was diagnosed with cancer in February 2011 and started chemotherapy treatments a month later.
 After rounds of grueling treatments, the cancer resurfaced four different times.
-The chemotherapy was no longer proved effective and the oncologist.
+The chemotherapy was no longer proved effective, so she had to seek alternatives.
 There was a major campaign to raise funds for the treatments.

 THE REDDICK WOMEN

 After the cancer went into a remission, it resurfaced in the summer of 2013 and Bernadette fought valiantly to the end.
 On December 22nd, she vowed to continue to fight, but two weeks later, she passed away on January 8th leaving a husband Tommie Hickman to whom she was married to for 20 years and daughter Briana.